renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Concepts/concepts-voice-mode.md

 - [An OpenAI API key](https://platform.openai.com/)

-## Use voice mode in the Langflow Playground
+## Use voice mode in the Aiexec Playground

 Chat with an agent in the **Playground**, and get more recent results by asking the agent to use tools.